Mike7154/plex_family_management/README.md

 # plex_family Management
 Hello.
 I am not a programmer, so if someone can help me out to make this easier to use/install, I would appreciate it.
 I wrote this script to manage my kids media through plex more easily and it's working well for me.
 The goal was to have more control over what media kids are exposed to through plex.
 This means having a plex server with managed users.
+Currently this only works for movies and not TV, but I don't think TV would be difficult in the future

 PLEX FAMILY MANAGEMENT